N3rvz/N3rvz.github.io/_tabs/about.md

----
-# the default layout is 'page'
-# icon: fas fa-info-circle
-# order: 4
----

 I am a 3rd year computer science student at [UVSQ](https://www.uvsq.fr/) with a strong interest in cybersecurity, especially penetration testing and offensive security.